EC-USGS/pywatershed/doc/index.rst

 Welcome to the `pywatershed` docs!

-Pywatershed is Python package for simulating hydrologic processes motivated by the need to modernize important, legacy hydrologic models at the USGS particularly the
+Pywatershed is Python package for simulating hydrologic processes motivated by the need to modernize important, legacy hydrologic models at the USGS, particularly the
 `Precipitation-Runoff Modeling System <https://www.usgs.gov/software/precipitation-runoff-modeling-system-prms>`__ (PRMS, Markstrom et al., 2015) and its role in